Are saunas and ice baths good for wrestlers?

 And the mind?

-Being in a sauna, enduring the heat and controlling your breathing, trains mental toughness .
-Many fighters claim it helps them stay calm under pressure, which is crucial in tough competitions or sparring.
+Being inside a sauna, enduring the heat and controlling your breathing, trains mental strength .
+Many fighters say it helps them stay calm under pressure, something crucial in tough competitions or sparring sessions.

 5. Real benefits for fighters